 Like most processors, the 65x series provides a way to handle decimal representations of numbers.
 Unlike most processors, it does this providing a special decimal mode that causes the processor to use decimal arithmetic for ADC, SBC, and CMP operations, with automatic "on the fly" decimal adjustment.
 Most other microprocessors, on the other hand, do all arithmetic the same, requiring a second "decimal adjust" operation to convert back to decimal form the binary result of arithmetic performed on decimal numbers.
 As you remember from Chapter 1, binary-coded-decimal (BCD) digits are represented in four bits as binary values from zero to nine.
-Although values from \$A\$ to \$F\$ (ten to fifteen) may also be represented in four bits, these bit patterns are illegal in decimal mode.
+Although values from \$A to \$F (ten to fifteen) may also be represented in four bits, these bit patterns are illegal in decimal mode.
 So when \$03 is added to \$09, the result is \$12, not \$0C as in binary mode.

 Each four-bit field in a BCD number is a binary representation of a single decimal digit, the rightmost being the one's place, the second the ten's, and so on.
-Thus, the eight-bit accumulator can represent numbers in the range 0 through 9999.
+Thus, the eight-bit accumulator can represent numbers in the range 0 through 99 decimal, and the sixteen-bit accumulator can represent numbers in the range 0 through 9999.
 Larger decimal numbers can be represented in multiple-precision, using memory variables to store the partial results and the carry flag to link the component fields of the number together, just as multiple-precision binary numbers are.